webpolis/blackbird/README.md

   docker run -v $(pwd)/blackbird.conf:/blackbird/blackbird.conf -it blackbird /blackbird/blackbird
   ```

-### Tasks And Issues

-Please check the <a href="https://github.com/butor/blackbird/issues" target="_blank">issues page</a> for the current tasks and issues.
-If you face any problems with Blackbird please open a new issue on that page.

 ### Contact

 * If you found a bug, please open a new <a href="https://github.com/butor/blackbird/issues" target="_blank">issue</a> with the label _bug_
 * If you have a general question or have troubles running Blackbird, you can open a new  <a href="https://github.com/butor/blackbird/issues" target="_blank">issue</a> with the label _question_ or _help wanted_
-* For anything else you can contact me at julien.hamilton@gmail.com
+* For anything else you can contact the author at julien.hamilton@gmail.com

 ### Log Output Example